-- 5.3.1 The Director or designee shall obtain appraisals on surplus Developable Lands 10,000 ft2 or greater.
+- 5.3.1 The Director or designee shall obtain appraisals on surplus Developable Lands 10,000 ft or greater.
 Appraisals shall be standard on all Developable Lands with a permanent structure to ensure the City obtains the best value for its lands. - 5.3.2 Any written request to the Director or designee to change the development status of City owned lands to Surplus Developable shall be reviewed by Administration.
 Should the lands not be required for Civic or affordable housing purposes they shall be disposed of as Developable Lands. - 5.3.3 The Director or designee may require that a request to change the development status in 5.3.2 include a conceptual plan to demonstrate the site is developable. - 5.3.4 The Director or designee shall coordinate with administration to determine if the lands should be disposed of through a call for proposal or if the lands should be marketed and sold.
-The Director or Designee should take into consideration the size and location of the property, Council adopted strategies, plans, frameworks, and Council priorities when determining the appropriate land disposal approach.
-Generally call for proposals should be required for larger development sites in areas of higher public visibility where the design, uses and density/intensity of development is of equal or greater importance to the sale price (e.g. Downtown Brandon, large higher density residential site in established area).
+The Director or Designee should take into consideration the size and location of the property, Council adopted strategies, plans, frameworks, higher levels of Government funding requirements, and Council priorities when determining the appropriate land disposal approach.